tenny7/projects_cogrammer/book_library_front/bk_lib/README.md

 Hosted in `Azure Linux (Ubuntu)`.
 Virtual Machine.
 Link to project [http://cgram.southafricanorth.cloudapp.azure.com:3000](http://cgram.southafricanorth.cloudapp.azure.com:3000)

-This is the entrypoint into the application
+This ilink above is the entrypoint into the application